a2-stuff/myBackUpTool/README.md

 ![myBackUpTool Demo](myBackUpTool.gif)

-A futuristic, automated backup utility for Linux with Google Drive integration.
+An automated backup utility for Linux with Google Drive integration.

 ## Features
 - **Cloud Integration**: Uploads securely to Google Drive (or any `rclone` provider).